CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/common-application-configuration.md

 ---
 title: Configuration items available on every instance type
 position: 5
-shortdesc: Learn how to do some basic steup configuration to get started
+shortdesc: Learn how to do some basic setup configuration to get started
 tags:
 - apps
 - dashboard-setup